Q: Will my financial aid cover the cost of books, tuition and fees, plus living expenses?

 aid after the tuition/fee bill is paid?

-A: Refunds due to financial aid disbursements are sent to Higher One who will send the refund to you either by ACH to the bank of your choice or deposit the funds on your Higher One Card to be used as a debit card.
+A: Refunds due to financial aid disbursements are sent to BankMobile who will send the refund to you by direct deposit to the bank of your choice.

-A: The Higher One Card will be mailed to accepted students to the address in PeopleSoft beginning mid August.
-Once you receive the card there will be instructions on how to activate the card and make a refund selection.
-Choices include direct deposit to a 3rd party bank (recommended) or instant refund to your Higher One Card (this allows you to use the Higher One Card like a debit card).
-The University of Houston has gone green and no longer mails paper checks.
+A: BankMobile codes will be mailed &/or emailed to accepted students to the address in PeopleSoft beginning mid August.
+Once you receive the code there will be instructions on how to set up your refund selection of direct deposit to a 3rd party bank.

 Q: If I only qualify for a loan, why does it take so long to get the money?